Unquenched Charmonium and Beyond: Problem and its solution

 The work by Chen, He, and Liu provides concrete and quantitative realizations of this idea for both $Y(4260)$ \cite{Chen:2010nv} and the $Y(4360)$ \cite{Chen:2011kc}.
 Their model constructs the total amplitude $\mathcal{M}_{\text{tot}} = \mathcal{M}_{\text{NoR}} + e^{i\phi_1}\mathcal{A}_{\psi_1} + e^{i\phi_2}\mathcal{A}_{\psi_2}$, where $\mathcal{M}_{\text{NoR}}$ describes the direct $e^+e^- \to \text{hidden-charm} + \pi\pi$ production with an empirically parameterized form factor, and $\mathcal{A}_{\psi_i}$ represent the amplitudes for production via the intermediate states $\psi_1=\psi(4160)$ and $\psi_2=\psi(4415)$, as illusterated in Fig. \ref{fig:production}.
 The decay of these charmonia into the final state is calculated using a hadronic loop mechanism, which serves as a crucial non-perturbative bridge.
 In this framework, the charmonia couple to pairs of charmed mesons ($D^{(*)}\bar{D}^{(*)}$), which then rescatter via the exchange of charmed mesons to form the final $J/\psi$ or $\psi(3686)$ and a scalar meson ($\sigma$ or $f_0(980)$), which subsequently decays to $\pi^+ \pi^-$.
 This approach incorporates effective Lagrangians, form factors to account for off-shell effects and finite hadron size, and experimentally constrained couplings.

 For the $Y(4260)$, the numerical analysis demonstrates that with a small set of free parameters (primarily coupling strengths and relative phases), the theoretical line shape yields an excellent fit to the $e^+e^- \to J/\psi \pi^+ \pi^-$ cross-section data from BaBar, successfully reproducing the prominent peak located between the masses of $\psi(4160)$ and $\psi(4415)$.
 The step-by-step decomposition of the cross-section into its components—the direct term $|\mathcal{M}_{\text{NoR}}|^2$, the individual resonant terms $|\mathcal{A}_{\psi_i}|^2$, and, most importantly, their interference terms $2\text{Re}(\mathcal{A}_{\psi_i}\mathcal{M}_{\text{NoR}}^*)$—visually illustrates how the interference between the direct and $\psi(4160)$-mediated amplitudes is primarily responsible for generating the observed enhancement, as illustrated in Fig. \ref{fig:4260}.
-This result provides strong quantitative support for the non-resonant hypothesis.

 Encouraged by this success, the same group extended the non-resonant picture to $Y(4360)$ observed in $e^+e^- \to \psi(3686) \pi^+ \pi^-$.
 Employing a similar framework but with adjusted parameters to account for the different final state ($\psi(3686)$ instead of $J/\psi$), they again achieved a remarkable fit to the experimental data from both BaBar and Belle.
 The $Y(4360)$ structure is similarly reproduced through the interference of direct production and intermediate charmonia contributions, with the interference playing a crucial role in shaping the peak, as shown in Fig. \ref{fig:4360}.
 This successful application to a second, independent channel significantly strengthens the credibility of the non-resonant explanation.
 It demonstrates that the mechanism is not a curiosity tailored to a single dataset but a potentially general phenomenon that can account for multiple puzzling structures in the charmonium-like spectrum.